UntitledsTakenNOOOO/dehacked-attack/README.md

 MAYAN MISHAP (Tango, 2014):
 * Greater Mancubus: A variant of the mancubus that can fly and has a slightly deadlier attack pattern.
 * Cyber Baron: A cybernetic baron that occasionally fires rockets from its one cybernetic arm.

+NOVA II (Various mappers, DEHACKED by Obsidian, 2015):
+* Hierophant Clone: A flying baron-like creature with 750 HP that fires triple revenant missiles.
+Spawns with Archviles.

 VALIANT (skillsaw, 2015):
 * Valiant Imp: This variant on the imp shoots faster fireballs in sets of two.